 |The splash tag gives you a way to add a custom splash screen to your application.
 This static image will be displayed during app initialization for a preset period of time following initialization, or until your application calls the

-Each Intel XDK Cordova build platform may have additional build options that can be added to the config file.
+Each target platform may have additional build options that can be added to the config file.
 These options are specific to that platform and have no impact on other target platforms.

 Follow these links for details regarding the platform-specific build options: